Our 4 Days Family Holiday in Vienna, Austria

 Day 2: Walking tour of Vienna ( Hofburg, Albertina, Spanish Riding School, Karlsplatz, Sisi Museum, Imperial Treasury, and Column of Trinity); a play at Marionettentheater Schloss Schönbrunn

-For the 2nd day, we booked a walking tour of Vienna in advance through Prime Tours.
+For the 2nd day, we booked a walking tour of Vienna.

-After having a sumptuous breakfast at our hotel, we casually walked to the city center near Albertina and explored it before the tour started.
+After having a sumptuous breakfast at our hotel, we casually walked to the city centre near Albertina and explored it before the tour started.

 We explored the place from outside and joined our group for the walking tour at Helmut Zilk Square, which is right opposite Albertina.